 This screen is for manually inputting or editing of a part program in either ESSI or EIA format.
 The current part that is in memory will be displayed upon entering this screen.
-Done will save any changes to the current part in memory.
-If you want to save the changes to the hard drive, go to the Save to Disk screen.
+The OK soft key will save any changes to the current part in memory.
+If you want to save the changes to the hard drive, go to the Files Save to Disk screen.
 If you do not want to save any changes that were made, press Cancel on the keyboard.